Rudxain/Rudxain/README.md

 	- I may delete "Yours" branches if their corresponding pull-request is merged/closed.
 - I may **delete any of [my Gists](https://gist.github.com/Rudxain) without warning**.
 The most likely reason is due to moving its contents to an actual repo.
 - Archives are considered for deletion
+- Expect Git history rewrites and force-pushes.
+I want to keep my `log`s tidy.
+I'll try not to rewrite tags and/or popular repos.
+To recover old logs, [GH has a `reflog`](https://docs.github.com/en/repositories/viewing-activity-and-data-for-your-repository/using-the-activity-view-to-see-changes-to-a-repository).

 ## Langs
 - ❤️ Faves